Goodbye Blue Spruce Routes

 Summing up

-So, you have the Blue Spruce option if you need an exemption.
-You can operate with one LRNU, no HFs, no CPDLC, and no LOAs along the Northern and Southern routes.
-Unless you can get above the NAT HLA, you’re crossing between FL200-280 to the North or FL250-280 to the South for adequate VHF comms.
+So, you have the Blue Spruce Iceland -Greenland Corridor option if you need an exemption.
+You can operate with one LRNU, no HFs, no CPDLC, and no LOAs in the corridor.
+Otherwise, you can fly above or below the NAT HLA.

 Is that all you need to know?
 Not even close!